carbonplan/geoparquet-web/python/batch_process/geoparquet/tune_geoparquet/README.md

-# Contains batch processing scripts for tuning geoparquet for web-viz
+# Tuning knobs for web visualization of geoparquet

-### Knobs

-- RGS
-- Spatial index (optional)
-- Spatial Partioning
-- valdation?